3x3 Basketball

 A game will end in less than 10 minutes if a side reaches 21 points or more.

-Given the speed of play on court and manoeuvres required to outwit and out speed opponents, it can be difficult to brake in time!
-Some contact is inevitable – and can result in some spectacular collisions - but head-on collisions are not allowed and can result in players being ejected from the game.
+Given the speed of play on court and the manoeuvres required to outwit and outpace opponents, it can be difficult to brake in time.
+Some contact is inevitable — and can result in some spectacular collisions — but head-on contact is not allowed and can result in players being ejected from the game.

 Previous Commonwealth Games Appearances